 Graphics and design copyright 2012 by J. Alan Wall.
 All rights reserved.

-graphic has the slogan "Feel Good
+The station ID graphic has the slogan "Feel Good

-About That", which was used by WNEV during the mid-1980s.
-The SSB
+About That", which was used by WNEV during the

-begins with several seconds of a color test pattern with
+sign-on segment begins with several seconds of a color

 NOTE: The video files featured on this website are taken from my VHS home recordings of over-the-air and cable video captures, clips contributed by others and clips downloaded from YouTube and similar sites.
 The quality varies from clip to clip, due to TV reception and recording issues.
 None of the clips that are featured here have been authorized by the various television stations, networks or any other entity.